labs12-music-stream-selector/Backend/README.md

 ---
 ### GET /api/song-list
 **Must Be Logged in with Token**
-*Returns the list of all songs
+* Returns the list of all songs.
 ---
 ### GET /api/user/playlists
 **Must Be Logged in with Token**
-*Returns the lists of playlist of the user
+* Returns the lists of playlist of the user
 ---
 ### PUT /api/users/{id}
 **Must Be logged in and have a valid token**